kstoneriv3/pca-impute/README.md

 5) Update the estimate of the missing values by taking the corresponding entries from the reconstruction.

-## Comparison to other imputers / implementations
+## Comparison to other algorithms / implementations
-According to my benchmark with synthetic data from a probabilistic PCA model (with missing at random assumption), pca-impute had better mean squared error (MSE) compared to other imputation algorithms available in scikit-learn.
+According to my benchmark with synthetic data from a probabilistic PCA model (with missing at random assumption), pca-impute had better mean squared error (MSE) for predicting artificially dropped values, compared to other imputation algorithms available in scikit-learn.

-Additionally, execution time of the algorithm was about 3 times faster than a similar implementation of iterative PCA (iterative SVD) algorithm in fancyimpute, while our implementation had slightly better MSE.
+Additionally, the execution time of the algorithm was about 3 times faster than a similar implementation of the iterative PCA (iterative SVD) algorithm in fancyimpute and our implementation had slightly better MSE.

-The benchmark script is available at `example/benchmark.py`, and I got the following result on my laptop:
+The benchmark script is available at `example/benchmark.py`, and the following is the result I got on my laptop:

 ```bash
 $ python example/benchmark.py